 Recently, the Bujinkan has become truly international.
 Just as there are various time zones, so exist various taboos among the world's peoples and nations.
 We must respect each other, striving to avoid such taboos.
 We must put the heart of the warrior first, working together for self-improvement and for the betterment of the Bujinkan.

 Those not upholding the above-mentioned guidelines shall be forced out of the Bujinkan.

-Masaaki Hatsumi - Soke (Grandmaster of the organization)
+Masaaki Hatsumi, retired - Soke (Grandmaster of the organization)